- Student TigerFile Help

 The archiving process recurs every June as part of our annual maintenance, with the oldest year of courses being archived and the most recent seven years remaining.

 What happens to the archived courses?

-Student contributions to TigerFile: Instructors may wish to reuse such content in other course web sites.
-While students retain ownership of the content that they post on TigerFile, the University reserves license to reuse that content for non-commercial purposes, without attribution and in a manner that protects the privacy interests of the students.
+Student contributions to TigerFile: Instructors may wish to reuse such content in other course websites.
+While students retain ownership of the content that they post on TigerFile, the University reserves a license to reuse that content for non-commercial purposes, without attribution, and in a manner that protects the privacy interests of the students.

 - Why did the name change from CS DropBox to TigerFile?
 CS DropBox was released before the commercial DropBox service and due to confusion with the commercial DropBox service we decided to change the name.

 - Will we be able to continue to use CS DropBox?
-You will be able to use CS DropBox for the Fall 2018 and Spring 2019 semester.
-The Fall 2019 semester we will switch all courses over to TigerFile.
+You will be able to use CS DropBox for the Fall 2018 and Spring 2019 semesters.
+In the Fall 2019 semester, we will switch all courses over to TigerFile.